ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 {WARNING: Actions}

+1. Enter your RQL query in the query box.
+   Depicted here is a query to get all the **StockPrices** time series values from documents in the Companies collection.
+   Learn more about time series queries [here](../../../document-extensions/timeseries/querying/overview-and-syntax).

-1. Click to run the query.
+2. Click to run the query.

 {WARNING/}

 {INFO: Info}

-1. A query to get all the **StockPrices** time series values from documents in the Companies collection.
-   Learn more about time series queries [here](../../../document-extensions/timeseries/querying/overview-and-syntax).
-2. Query Results - A list of time series that satisfy the query, with:
+1. Query Results - A list of time series that satisfy the query, with:
     * The ID of the associated document.
     * Number of entries and time range.

 {INFO/}

 ---